flatcar/Flatcar/CONTRIBUTING.md

 Please don't @-mention multiple maintainers in a PR or issue comment to request review or ask to be assigned.
 This creates notification noise and doesn't speed things up.
-If a PR has been open for a while without movement, a single comment on the PR itself (not a round of pings) or a note in [Discord](https://discord.gg/PMYjFUsJyq) or a community meeting is the right way to nudge it forward.
+If a PR has been open for a while without movement (say 2-3 weeks, but contributors are advised to use their own judgment), a single comment on the PR itself (not a round of pings) or a note in [Discord](https://discord.gg/PMYjFUsJyq) or a community meeting is the right way to nudge it forward.